Every track is eloquent, a story.

 The idea: Demonstrate the creation of, and difference between apparent and true track, as the track is being made.

-The “true track” (term from Tom Brown, Jr.) is the track created by all surfaces of the foot in contact with the ground, up until the bottom surface of the foot itself has stopped compressing.
+The “true” track (term from Tom Brown, Jr.) is the track created by all surfaces of the foot in contact with the ground, up until the bottom surface of the foot itself has stopped compressing.
 It does not include the portions of the track created by pressure against the wall.

-Another definition: “…the track bottom respective to the substrate, which was in direct contact with the trackmaker’s foot (Gatesway, 2003).”: Falkingham, P.L.
+Another definition: “…the track bottom respective to the substrate, which was in direct contact with the track-maker’s foot (Gatesway, 2003).”: Falkingham, P.L.
 2016.
 Glossary: “true track…” in P.L.
 Falkingham, D. Marty, and A. Richter (eds.), Dinosaur Tracks: The Next Steps.
 Indiana University Press, Bloomington, Indiana.

-This can be an inaccurate measurement because it measures the displacement of soil after the foot leaving the track has been distorted by weight and force.
+It can be an inaccurate measurement because it reflects the displacement of soil after the foot leaving the track has been distorted by weight and force.
 It gets worse … After the foot has fully landed there can still be movement of the soil away from the edges of the foot … And the foot is still deforming and displacing soil.
 Measured this way, the dimensions of the track will include some of those distortions.
 These can vary with every step and are unlikely to be consistent.

 Concept Illustrated: A Simple Tire Track and Direction of Travel

 The idea: Which details in a tire track will tell you the direction that tire was being rotated by the engine?

 The last part of the question is part of the answer, and the answer is definitely useful, but the greatest value lies in the benefits that come during the thought process of figuring out the answer.
 In the clip below the goal is to give the observer a chance to watch one of the most obvious parts of a tire track being formed, and a start to figuring out how to answer the question.

 The following version has a little more detail…